-While most Chromebook users stay in ChromeOS, here’s how I use Linux on my Chromebook.
+While most Chromebook users stay in ChromeOS, here’s how and why I use Linux on my Chromebook.
 Even if your needs are different, Linux can be useful.

 I installed Steam on the Lenovo ThinkPad C14 Chromebook to see where it’s at.
 Now I can see why Steam on a Chromebook is still an alpha.